SMWlDreams/Tetris/README.md

 ### Final Alpha Release

+### Improvements

+The first piece for each new game will be delayed 48 frames to allow the board time to load to make the game run more smoothly.
+This is also present in the original game.

+Added upper and lower case character support for names in high scores.

+Added in score incrementation for soft dropping pieces based on row you held down from.

+Moved saved high scores to the user.dir\AppData\Roaming\Tetris folder from the user.dir\Tetris folder.

 ### Projected Improvements

 Added a new title screen and new main menu

 Added in some stats found in the Classic Tetris World Championship to the GUI - An I-piece drought counter and the % of line clears that were a tetris

-The first piece for each new game will be delayed 48 frames to allow the board time to load to make the game run more smoothly.
-This is also present in the original game.

 Added a basic pause screen that can be invoked by pressing the space bar.

-Added upper and lower case character support for names in high scores.

-Added in score incrementation for soft dropping pieces based on row you held down from.
+Added a special easter egg on the main menu.
+Input the secret code to gain access to a hidden song.

+### Bug Fixes

+When restarting a game on the main menu the stats now properly go to 000 instead of 001.

+Ending a game with the music set to none will no longer crash the game.

 ### NOTE

 This is an alpha release.
-There is no audio currently.
-The game will run and can be restarted after a loss only.
-All core features of the hit NES game TETRIS are here.
+The game will run, all core features of the hit NES game TETRIS are here.

 The title screen is from the original game.
-A new title screen is currently be drawn by a close friend of mine.
+A new title screen is currently being drawn by a close friend of mine.

 The menu screen is simply a basic drawing meant to allow me to hold all the information, a new, better looking menu will be made for the next update.